 How to use Zapier Chatbots

-Zapier Chatbots offers the same level of ease when it comes to building your own custom chatbot.
-You can feed it with directives and upload knowledge resources so that it can answer questions about your business—perfect for building things like a customer support chatbot or appointment scheduling chatbot
+Zapier Chatbots offers the same level of ease when it comes to building your own custom, shareable chatbot.
+Scrape webpages (like your help center or website), upload documents, or connect it to Zapier Tables, so it has all the information about your business—perfect for building things like a customer support chatbot or appointment scheduling chatbot.
+Then customize the look and behavior of your bot, add logic to gather information, and fine-tune your directives.

 Here's the quick overview of how to create and share a Zapier chatbot.
 For detailed steps, check out our Zapier Chatbots guide.